benhoyt/benhoyt.github.com/writings/web-service-stdlib.md

 In this case I've allowed a zero price, thinking zero would mean "no price", as in free or not applicable (a home catalogue, for example).

 We don't need a framework with a domain-specific language, just simple `if` statements to check what we need to.
 We build up a map of issues (indexed by field name), and if there are any validation issues, return that in the JSON error to the caller.
-As an example:
+Here's what a validation error response looks like:

 ```
 $ curl http://localhost:8080/albums -d '{"price":-1}' | jq